AdobeDocs/campaign-classic-learn.en/help/orchestrating-campaigns/cross-channel-campaigns.md

 ---
 # Create cross-channel campaigns

-In a cross-channel campaign, a single marketing communication uses multiple channels to reach a wider target audience based on the preferred recipient channel.
+In a cross-channel campaign, a single marketing communication uses different channels.
+Data is passed between the channels.
+The customer receives communication through multiple channels based on, for example, their interaction with the previous communication.

-Learn how to create a cross-channel campaign using email, SMS, and direct mail deliveries.
+Learn how to create a cross-channel campaign using email and direct mail deliveries based on the customer's interaction with the first delivery.

 >[!VIDEO](https://video.tv.adobe.com/v/330990?quality=12)